alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/nhibernate-batchsize-and-massive-insert.md

  ***Figure 2***: *Batching in action, since I have 50 as batch size, inserting 500 objects requires only 10 insert query.*

-The improvement in performances is really high, because each batch requires about ~500 ms to complete, so Iâ€™m able to insert everything in 20 \* 500 = ~10 seconds, and the insertion time is reduced by one order of magnitude.
+The improvement in performances is really high, because each batch requires about ~500 ms to complete, so I'm able to insert everything in 20 \* 500 = ~10 seconds, and the insertion time is reduced by one order of magnitude.

 This simple example shows, that for some specific operations, like massive insert, you should always double check what your ORM does behind the curtain, to avoid unnecessary performance loss.